adnammit/csharp-ledger/README.md

 ### TO-DO
 * add a UI
+* delete auto-login when we are done developing
 * develop more user roles (teller, manager)
 * correct use of public/private classes/methods/props?
 * struct vs class for Transaction?